Cosmographia - SPICE

 Cosmographia originated as primarily a general interest solar system simulator, and it still works wonderfully in that role.
 However, with permission from the tool's author, NAIF is extending the open source Cosmographia tool to make use of SPICE kernels to accurately model the observation geometry of planetary missions for which substantial or complete sets of SPICE data are available.
 With these extensions SPICE-enhanced Cosmographia should also be of interest to professional scientists and engineers.

-- SPICE-enhanced Cosmographia for Linux (64-bit) (547 MB) Compatibility: Built on a machine running Ubuntu 12.04 LTS, but should run under most modern versions of the Linux operating system such as CentOS, RHEL and SUSE.
+- SPICE-enhanced Cosmographia for Linux (64-bit) (547 MB) Compatibility: Built on a machine running Ubuntu 16, but should run under most modern versions of the Linux operating system such as CentOS, RHEL and SUSE.